 Portland is Maine's largest city, but with just over 66,000 residents, it retains a small-town vibe.
 Numerous walking and biking trails abound and the historic Portland Observatory offers a chance to admire the stars.
 Catch a lobster on a historic windjammer and tour the Wadsworth-Longfellow House, home of literary giant Henry Wadsworth Longfellow...and don't forget to end your day with a locally-brewed pint or two in one of the excellent breweries that give the other Portland a run for their money!

 Inland Maine is a world away from the stately coastal towns.
 Here you'll find the quaint towns of Newry and Bethel, situated on the majestic Androscoggin River and just around the corner from the Sunday River ski slopes.
 The twin cities of Lewiston and Auburn boast an annual balloon fest, as well as the Thorncrag Nature Sanctuary.
-Fish and moose-watch in the picturesque Kennebec Valley.
+Go fish and moose watching in the picturesque Kennebec Valley.

 The Maine Highlands feature the 200,000-acre Baxter State Park, the end of the Appalachian Trail, as well as 50 waterfalls around Moosehead Lake, a famously dog-friendly vacation spot.
 This is one of the best lake getaways in the entire Northeast and offers plenty of places to fish, enjoy the scenery, or take in the fresh air.
 It's Maine at its most natural.